The Best Sourdough Kamut Flour Pancakes {w Starter/Discard}

 • Add a teaspoon of cinnamon or your favorite toppings like chocolate chips, fresh berries, or bananas to the batter for a delicious breakfast treat.

-• If you don’t want to mess with making several rounds of pancakes in a skillet or on a griddle – pour all of the batter into a greased baking sheet and bake at 400F for 15-17 minutes or until golden brown.
-Cut into squares and serve, this is the easiest way to make pancakes on the go!
+• Don’t want to mess with making several rounds of pancakes in a skillet or on a griddle?
+Pour all of the batter into a greased baking sheet and bake at 400°F for 15-17 minutes or until golden brown.
+Cut into squares and serve; this is the easiest way to make pancakes on the go!

 Storage

-Kamut pancakes can be stored in an airtight container at room temperature for 2-3 days, or in the refrigerator for 5 days.
+Leftover kamut pancakes can be stored in an airtight container at room temperature for 2-3 days or in the refrigerator for 5 days.
 They can also be frozen for up to 3 months.

 Yield: 8 pancakes